sensiren/jekyll-now/_posts/2017-10-17-toy-review-vesper-crave.md

 ---
 <img class="alignnone size-full wp-image-2336" src="https://sensiren.files.wordpress.com/2017/10/vesperheading_2_original.jpg" alt="vesperheading_2_original" width="100%" height="100%"/>

 <hr />
 <p style="text-align:center;"><em>This review is not sponsored and I purchased the item using my own money.
 It does contain affiliate links.</em></p>

 <hr />

-I purchased the <a href="https://www.stockroom.com/vesper-pendant-necklace-vibrator-by-crave.html?acc=c215b446bcdf956d848a8419c1b5a920">Vesper by Crave</a> for myself back in January from <a href="https://www.stockroom.com/vesper-pendant-necklace-vibrator-by-crave.html?acc=c215b446https://www.stockroom.com/vesper-pendant-necklace-vibrator-by-crave.html?acc=c215b446bcdf956d848a8419c1b5a920bcdf956d848a8419c1b5a920">Stockroom </a>after seeing <a href="http://sunnymegatron.com/">Sunny Megatron</a> post about it on <a href="https://www.instagram.com/sunnymegatron/">Instagram</a> during the AVNs:
+I purchased the <a href="https://www.stockroom.com/vesper-pendant-necklace-vibrator-by-crave.html?acc=c215b446bcdf956d848a8419c1b5a920">Vesper by Crave</a> for myself back in January from <a href="https://www.stockroom.com/vesper-pendant-necklace-vibrator-by-crave.html?acc=c215b446https://www.stockroom.com/vesper-pendant-necklace-vibrator-by-crave.html?acc=c215b446bcdf956d848a8419c1b5a920bcdf956d848a8419c1b5a920">Stockroom </a>after seeing <a href="http://sunnymegatron.com/">Sunny Megatron</a> post about it on <a href="https://www.instagram.com/p/BPi2rmDgtZE/">Instagram during the AVNs.</a>

-{% instagram <BPi2rmDgtZE> %}

 I had seen the Vesper in a few stores, both in person and online and loved the idea of a wearable vibrator.
 I wear sex-related clothing fairly often to signal to other sex geeks that I'm DTPDL (Down To Passionately Discuss Lube), so sex toy jewellry seemed like a natural progression.
 <h4>Vitals</h4>